Hiroshi Koike: Slow movement

-By converting every movement to a speed of 1/100 or less of the daily speed and communicating in a slow movement, it is said to deepen the awareness of one's "body".
-Advocated a method called "slow movement".
-From the idea that "the brain that thinks and the mind that feels, the internal organs and muscles, the arms, the legs, the head, etc. are all included in the'body'", "feel the whole" body "and feel others and things.
-The purpose is to draw out new ideas and ideas from the depths of oneself by feeling the relationship with the space and awakening the sleeping sensibilities.
+By converting every movement to a speed of 1/100 or less of the daily speed and communicating in a slow movement, it is said to deepen the awareness of one's "body"; this method is called "slow movement".
+From the idea that "the brain that thinks and the mind that feels, the internal organs and muscles, the arms, the legs, the head, etc. are all included in the 'body', 'feel the whole' body 'and feel others and things'".
 In addition, based on this method, many workshops for professionals and citizens are held in Japan and overseas.
-This workshop has been held in 25 countries around the world.
-Also, at the workshop, regardless of long-term or short-term, he always makes a work and finally makes a presentation.